Notre Dame History and Philosophy of Science

 Committee members: Anjan Chakravartty, Don Howard, Nic Teh

-Dissertation title: On the Interactions between Mathematical Methods and Metaphysics in Isaac Newton’s Writings: the Case of Mathematical Forces
+Dissertation title: On Isaac Newton's Concept of Mathematical Force

-Areas of Specialization: History and Philosophy of Science; Early Modern Philosophy; Philosophy of Space and Time; History of Philosophy.
+Areas of Specialization: History and Philosophy of Science; Early Modern Philosophy; Philosophy of Space and Time.

 Areas of Competence: Philosophy of Mathematical Practice; Logic; Critical Thinking; Feminist Philosophy of Science; Science and Technology Studies; Pragmatism.